 Midshaft: The pronator teres inserts on the radial shaft and exerts a pronating force.

-Distal: Two groups of muscles insert ...
+Distal: Two groups of muscles insert on the distal ...